timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-12
+# Today is 2019-07-13

 ## Objectives for the day:

-- Visual effects with code = art
+- Attempt attacking physics from a new angle.

 # Purpose

-- Make games.
-Sell games.
-Make enough money to make next game?
+- Get Turbo Boom drivable...